 Some Famous Nepali Cuisines:

-A set of food with rice, daal (lentil soup), vegetable curry, and pickle, Daal Bhat is the staple food of Nepali people often taken twice a day.
+A set of food with rice, daal (lentil soup), vegetable curry, and pickle, Daal Bhat is the staple food of Nepali people, often taken twice a day.
 Meat curry (chicken, mutton, or buff) is also a choice (Beef is not used in Nepal as a cow is considered a holy animal) as a side dish.
-Be prepared to eat this food with your hands, the way locals eat and it will feel much tasty, although spoon and fork are available readily.
+Be prepared to eat this food with your hands, the way locals eat, and it will feel much tastier, although spoon and fork are available readily.

 Gundruk, Dhido and Sinki:

 Also considered the national food of Nepal, Dhido and Gundruk is a truly satisfying combination.
-Dhido is prepared from corn flour or buckwheat and Gundruk is fermented leafy vegetables, most commonly made into a spicy supplement for Dhido.
-Sinki is preserved vegetables made into a soup also often eaten with Gundruk.
-This is a heavy meal and should set you full for many hours.
+Dhido is prepared from corn flour or buckwheat, and Gundruk is fermented leafy vegetables, most commonly made into a spicy supplement for Dhido.
+Sinki has preserved vegetables made into a soup, also often eaten with Gundruk.
+This is a heavy meal and should set you complete for many hours.

 Samaya baji and Chatamari:

-Samaya baji is a traditional Newari cuisine set that contains beaten rice, Choila (grilled and spiced meat), Aalu achar (potato pickle), Bhatmas (black soya beans), fried boiled egg, green vegetable, and Aaila (locally made alcohol).
+Samaya baji is a traditional Newari cuisine set that contains beaten rice, Choila (grilled and spiced meat), Aalu achar (potato pickle), Bhatmas (black soya beans), fried, boiled egg, green vegetable, and Aaila (locally made alcohol).
 Chatamari, another Newari cuisine, may resemble a pizza but is entirely different in its ingredients.
-A base of rice flour is used and the topping is made with egg, meat, and curry or even consumed bare.
-The Newars are mostly inhabited in Kathmandu and its surroundings, bearing unique culture and tradition.
+A base of rice flour is used, and the topping is made with egg, meat, and curry or consumed bare.
+The Newars are primarily inhabited in Kathmandu and its surroundings, bearing unique culture and tradition.

 Though of Tibetan origin, momo is so common in the capital Kathmandu that almost every food joint serves it.
-This is simply a dumpling with meat or vegetables on the inside steamed most commonly and taken with thin spicy achar (sauce); also fried and garnished with vegetables and given special flavors and shapes.
-If served dipped in thin achar, the same would be termed Jhol momo.
+This is simply a dumpling with meat or vegetables on the inside steamed most commonly and taken with thin spicy achar (sauce); also fried and garnished with vegetables and given unique flavors and shapes.
+The same would be termed Jhol momo if served dipped in thin achar.

 Juju Dhau (Curd):

-Expect curd to be tasty as a fresh-baked cake, Juju Dhau(King Yogurt) is synonymous with being the best curd in the country is a specialty of Bhaktapur.
-Traditionally, these would be served in clay cups, saucers, or vessels, however, in recent times plastic containers are dominant.
+Expect curd to be tasty as a fresh-baked cake; Juju Dhau(King Yogurt) is synonymous with being the best curd in the country and is a specialty of Bhaktapur.
+Traditionally, these would be served in clay cups, saucers, or vessels; however, in recent times, plastic containers have been dominant.